 Ebola Virus Disease (EVD) is a rare viral disease that can be fatal.
-Several countries in West Africa have recently been heavily affected by the largest EVD epidemic in history.
-Ebola does not occur naturally within the U.S.; currently, Ebola is only acquired in areas of Africa where the outbreak is occurring.
+Several countries in West Africa have been heavily affected by the largest EVD epidemic in history.
+Ebola does not occur naturally within the U.S.

 Symptoms of Ebola include:

 - Unexplained hemorrhage (bleeding or bruising)